gte959f/mac-dev-setup/README.md

 Vagrant can be found here along with [download](http://downloads.vagrantup.com) and [install instructions](http://www.vagrantup.com)

-Next install the Vagrant AWS plugin:
+Step 1: Install the Vagrant AWS plugin:

     $ vagrant plugin install vagrant-aws

-Next you must have a Vagrant box image corresponding to VirtualBox (or other provider) and a VagrantFile with configuration details in the current working directory.
+Step 2: Next you must have a Vagrant box image corresponding to VirtualBox (or other provider) and a VagrantFile with configuration details in the current working directory.
 The base linux images that you use are up to you, however, Ubuntu is a popular option and one of the latest versions can be found here [Ubuntu vagrant boxes](http://cloud-images.ubuntu.com/vagrant/) and [Ubuntu vagrant sources](https://launchpad.net/ubuntu/raring/i386/vagrant)
 Also there are [official third party Vagrant boxes](http://www.vagrantbox.es) and [Puppet Labs boxes](http://puppet-vagrant-boxes.puppetlabs.com)

 Once you have selected the box image of your choice, you can either download it ahead of time/use an exisitng box or use the alternative method below to have Vagrant automatically download the box.

+**NOTE**: There is a bug with Virtual Box 2.14 (reportedly 2.10 does not have this issue).
+Virtual Box 2.14 apparently requires a [manifest](https://github.com/mitchellh/vagrant/issues/1847) in addition to the ovf file.
+This can be fixed one of two ways.
+Either uninstall your Virtual Box 2.14 and get the older 2.10 version or for each Vagrant box create a manifest such that VirtualBox can open the box

+    $ vagrant box add {title} {url or filepath} //This is the box image you previously decided to use
+    $ cd ~/.vagrant.d/boxes/<BaseBoxName>/virtualbox
+    $ openssl sha1 *.vmdk *.ovf > box.mf

+Step 3: Now create the VagrantFile for your project

+    $ cd ~/Development
     $ mkdir <your project dir>
     $ cd <your project dir>
-    $ vagrant box add {title} {url or filepath} //This is the box image you previously decided to use
     $ vagrant init {title} //This creates a VagrantFile in the current directory with the box name
     $ vagrant up //This startups up the box using the VagrantFile as configuration

-**NOTE**: There is a bug with Virtual Box 2.14 (reportedly 2.10 does not have this issue).
-Virtual Box 2.14 apparently requires a [manifest](https://github.com/mitchellh/vagrant/issues/1847) in addition to the ovf file.
-This can be fixed one of two ways.
-Either uninstall your Virtual Box 2.14 and get the older 2.10 version or for each Vagrant box simply go into ~/.vagrant.d/boxes/BaseBoxName/virtualbox and do openssl sha1 *.vmdk *.ovf > box.mf

 Alternatively you can just manually edit a blank or previously created VagrantFile to point it to the right box image and Vagrant will download and assign it to the indicated name when you do vagrant up.